Magic distances in twisted bilayer graphene: Abstract

 \section{Abstract}

-Twisted bilayer graphene is known to host isolated and relatively flat bands near charge neutrality, when tuned to specific \emph{magic} angles.
-Nonetheless, these rotational misalignments, lying below $1.1$ degrees, result in long-period moir\'{e} crystals, whose anomalous electronic properties are hardly accessible to reliable atomistic simulations.
-Here, we present a map of differently stacked graphene sheets, at arbitrary rotation angles corresponding to precise interplanar distances, into an equivalence class represented by \emph{magic-angle} twisted bilayer graphene.
-We determine the equivalence relation in the class within a continuum model, and extend its definition to a tight-binding approach.
-Then, we use density functional theory to suggest that the \emph{magic-angle} physics may be characterized by costly computational strategies on a twisted bilayer geometry, with conveniently large stacking angles.
-Our results may pave the way for an ab~initio characterization of the unconventional topological phases and related excitations, associated with currently observed low-energy quasi-flat bands.
+{Twisted bilayer graphene exhibits isolated, relatively flat electronic bands near charge neutrality when the interlayer rotation is tuned to specific \textit{magic} angles.
+These small misalignments, typically below 1.1°, result in long-period moir\'{e} patterns with anomalous electronic properties, posing severe challenges for accurate atomistic simulations due to the large supercell sizes required.
+Here, we introduce a framework to map arbitrarily stacked graphene bilayers, characterized by specific rotation angles corresponding to precise interplanar distances, onto an equivalence class represented by \textit{magic-angle} twisted bilayer graphene.
+Using a continuum model, we derive the equivalence relation defining this class and extend its implementation to tight-binding approaches.
+We further explore the applicability of this mapping within density functional theory, demonstrating that the \textit{magic-angle physics} can be efficiently studied using twisted bilayer graphene configurations with larger stacking angles and computationally manageable supercell sizes.
+This approach offers a pathway for \textit{ab~initio} investigations into unconventional topological phases and emergent excitations in the low-energy quasi-flat bands of twisted bilayer materials.}